The Logic of Vegetarianism

-The Logic of Vegetarianism: Essays and Dialogues is a 1899 book by British writer and social reformer Henry S. Salt.
-First published by The Ideal Publishing Union as part of its Vegetarian Jubilee Library series, the book presents arguments in favour of vegetarianism through a series of essays and dialogues.
-It discusses the subject from ethical, physiological, economic, and aesthetic perspectives and responds to common objections to a vegetarian diet.
+The Logic of Vegetarianism: Essays and Dialogues is an 1899 book by the British writer and social reformer Henry S. Salt, published by The Ideal Publishing Union as part of its Vegetarian Jubilee Library series.
+The book presents arguments for vegetarianism in a series of essays and dialogues.
+It discusses vegetarianism from ethical, physiological, economic, and aesthetic perspectives, and replies to objections to a vegetarian diet.

-The work was first serialised in The Vegetarian Messenger before being published in book form.
-A review in the same journal described it as a contribution to vegetarian literature that presented both supportive and opposing views through its format.
-Later editions were issued in 1906 and 1933.
+The work was first serialised in The Vegetarian Messenger before publication in book form.
+A review in the same periodical described it as a contribution to vegetarian literature that presented both supportive and opposing views through its format.
+Later editions were published in 1906 and 1933.